rileyhawk1417/konstructor_bay/README.md

 -------------------------------------KONSTRUCTOR BAY--------------------------------------------------------------------------
-Konstructor Bay is a Platform where a person can find or advirtise Construction materials.
+Konstructor Bay is a Platform where a person can find or advertise Construction materials.

 AUTHORS
 ------